ChrisMuir/Zillow/README.md

 Basic tool for scraping current home listings from Zillow, written in Python using Selenium.
 The code takes as input search terms that would normally be entered on the Zillow home page.
-It creates 11 variables on each home listing from the data, saves them to a data frame, and then writes the df to a CSV file that gets saved to your working directory.
+It creates 11 variables on each home listing from the data, saves them to a dataframe, and then writes the df to a CSV file that gets saved to your working directory.
 Using zip codes as search terms seems to yield the best results, the scraper works at a rate of about 75 zip codes per hour (compared to the Zillow API limit of 1000 homes per 24h).